BelkaDev/Spotify-Headless/README.md

 #### How it works
 1. Establish a secure session by authenticating to Spotify within a *headless* browser.
 (Chromium)
 1. Generate a valid Json Web Token and abuse it until expiration.
-1. The token will grant special actions throughout its lifespan, once expired, the whole process is started over.
+1. The access token allows you to make requests to the Spotify Web API on behalf of a user (throughout its lifespan), once expired, the whole process is started over.

-This can be used to create a Custom API from Spotify, and extensively any website backend <br>
 #### Installation and configuration
 ```bash
 git clone https://github.com/BelkaDev/Spotify-JWT ~/Spotify-JWT